MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/page-large-result-sets-with-queryexpression.md

 ---
-title: "Page large result sets with QueryExpression (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: Page large datasets with QueryExpression in Microsoft Dataverse
+# Intent and product brand in a unique string of 43-59 chars including spaces
-description: "Use the paging cookie feature to make paging in an application faster for large datasets." # 115-145 characters including spaces.
+description: Discover how to use the paging cookie feature to make paging in an application faster for large datasets in Microsoft Dataverse. # 115-145 characters including spaces.
 This abstract displays in the search result. ms.date: 04/03/2022
 author: divkamath
 ms.author: dikamath